Menu Close

 “Trust that less is more and start with small sustainable goals.

-You’ll see and feel progress quickly because you are able to easily be consistent, and that will allow your motivation to snowball into genuine enthusiasm to keep your progress going.”
+You’ll see and feel progress quickly because you are able to be consistent easily, and that will allow your motivation to snowball into genuine enthusiasm to keep your progress going.”

 “I have my things collected on my desk neatly and ready to go for the next day.